oatmealine/crystal-gauntlet/README.md

 `shards install` && `shards build`

-you may need to head into `lib/` to fix deps. i'm Very sorry

 ## setup

 copy `.env.example` to `.env` and fill it out, same for `config.example.toml` -> `config.toml`